Features of Python Django Framework

 Most data-driven web applications require administrative pages for adding and modifying data, whether that data includes registered users on the site or products being sold.

-Django allows you to manage your data from within a web page, thanks to a built-in management module – saving you from creating your content from scratch.
-And to enable authenticated and authorized users, Django also has a built-in authentication function.
+Django allows you to manage your data from within a web page, thanks to a built-in management module.
+This saves you from creating your content from scratch.
+Django also has a built-in authentication function to enable authenticated and authorized users.

 Databases:

 Django works with databases.
 This framework can take developer-defined Python classes, known as models, and automatically generate database tables and their relationships for us.
-Also, any changes to the models can be automatically reflected in the database schemas.
+Any changes to the models can also be automatically reflected in the database schemas.
 To get up and running quickly, Django comes with a SQLite database for development and testing.